 What Is Social Security & How Does It Benefit You?

-Social Security benefits you and your family because Social Security can help you with your retirement income, provide assistance if you are disabled, and helps provide financial security for your family when you die.
+Social Security benefits you and your family because it can help you with your retirement income, provide assistance if you are disabled, and help provide financial security for your family when you die.

-Social Security is based on the plan that while you work, you pay taxes into the Social Security system, and when you retire - you, your spouse, and your dependent children receive monthly Social Security retirement benefits that are based on your reported earnings.
+Social Security is based on the plan that while you work you pay taxes into the Social Security system.
+When you retire - you, your spouse, and your dependent children receive monthly Social Security retirement benefits that are based on your reported earnings.

 The Social Security Act of 1935 and related laws established several programs with the following goals: